puresight/puresight.github.io/tech/js-frameworks.md

 tags:
 - framework
 subject: software libraries
-description: "Java has its SE & EE Classes.
-Microsoft .NET has its Framework Class Library.
-Ruby has its Rails.
-And JavaScript? has a multiverse of programming frameworks."
+description: "Java has SE & EE Classes, dotNET has a Framework Class Library, and Ruby has its Rails… JavaScript has a multiverse of programming frameworks."
 image:
   alt: "JavaScript"
   caption: ""